devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-3.md

 In this example, the `throws` keyword is used in the method signature of `readFile()` to declare that the method may throw an `IOException`.
 The actual handling of the exception is done in the calling method.

-## 18) Write an application that generates custom exception if any value from its command line arguments Is negative.
+## <mark> 18) Write an application that generates custom exception if any value from its command line arguments Is negative. </mark>

 Here is a Java application that generates a custom exception if any value from its command line arguments is negative: